Trewaters/SifuTrewaters/practice/signIn.md

+---
+Well I missed another day.
+I can make a week at a time but I can't seem to complete 30 days in a row.
+There is too much shit going on to make this happen.
+Or as I should rephrase it I obviously haven't committed enough to this to make it happen.
+I am not sure where to go now.
+I am so sick of restarting.
+It is so hard to commit and complete this task.
+Maybe I need to do some soul searching and put my energy into something more achievable.
+This was so simple I thought I could do it no problem Ha That was not the case.
+I have a full time job, 2 adult students (living at home), and a wife.
+I feel really pulled all over the place.
+I want to just sit and code.
+I am happiest when I am doing "good" code, but I don't want to sacrifice my family time.
+I want to be able to listen to my daughter tell me about her day.
+I don't want to tell her to wait while I spend another 1 hour programming.
+Argh.
+This is hard.
+Maybe when the dragon spawn move out of the house I will have a better chance at doing this.
+Maybe I will be able to complete the challenge...
+We shall see.
+---
 - 5/7/2017 Beautiful morning in the East Bay!
 Making my post before I forget. [ Day 7 of 30 ]
 - 5/6/2017 Boom!
 Making it happen.
 Got to work on a small emergency job. [ Day 6 of 30 ]
 - 5/5/2017 Almost missed this.
 Happy Cinco De Mayo!
 I woke up later than I really wanted to.
 I am making this post after work.
 Thank goodness it is getting done but sleeping in isn't an option.
 If I want more sleep I need to go to be earlier.
 At least for the next 30 days. [ Day 5 of 30 ]